Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Most civil contractors are doing what the industry has always done:

-• build quantities and internal costs (Excel, HeavyBid, Bid2Win, etc.)
+• Build quantities and internal costs (Excel, HeavyBid, Bid2Win, etc.)

-• add overhead and profit
+• Add overhead and profit

-• pull a few comps from whatever bid tabs you can find
+• Pull a few comps from whatever bid tabs you can find

-• apply experience and a final gut check
+• Apply experience and a final gut check

-None of it answers the question that decides whether you win:
+All of that is necessary.
+None of it answers the question that decides whether you win: What is the market likely to do on this job?

 The data exists.
 The problem is access.

 Bid tabs are public record, but scattered across thousands of agencies in PDF form.
+If you’ve ever tried to gather them yourself, you know the drill:

-• open records requests (FOIA/OPRA), slow response times
+• Open records requests (FOIA/OPRA), slow response times

-• bid openings, photos, screenshots
+• Bid openings, photos, screenshots

 • PDFs that don’t match formatting

-• a spreadsheet that covers only a tiny slice of the market
+• A spreadsheet that covers only a tiny slice of the market

 So most teams estimate based on internal costs… then guess the market.